ai4work-stage/docs/docs/eva/getting-started/introduction.md

 3. **AI Agents**:

-    * Pre-Built Solutions: Ready-to-use AI solutions that can be quickly deployed for common common department needs, such as IT support automation, HR service management, and Recruitment process automation.
+    * Pre-built Solutions: Ready-to-use AI solutions that can be quickly deployed for common common department needs, such as IT support automation, HR service management, and Recruitment process automation.

-    * Pre-Built Agents: AI for Work includes a set of pre-configured AI agents that can be easily customized and integrated into workflows.
+    * Pre-built Agents: AI for Work includes a set of pre-configured AI agents that can be easily customized and integrated into workflows.

     * Custom Agents: Enterprises can develop their own custom AI agents tailored to their specific requirements.